Noodulz/CVDex/README.md

 ## Prerequisites
 Android SDK (>= 34), Android Studio (>= Ladybug version 2024.2), Android emulators, Python 3 (>= 3.6), PyTorch 2.x, Gradle, latest Flutter version (>= 3.24.5), Java JDK 17 or higher (21 recommended)

+## Starting the Server
+To run the PyTorch model server, navigate to `models/`, install all dependencies with `pip install -r requirements.txt`, and then run `python3 src/server.py` which loads the model from Kaggle on a Flask server ready for handling requests.

 ## Building for Android
 Before every build and testing every change, run `flutter clean` before `flutter pub get` and then `flutter build apk`.
 After the APK is built, launch an emulator of your choice by checking `flutter emulators` and then `flutter emulators --launch <emulator id>`.
 After the emulator is launched, install the APK into the emulator with `adb install build/app/outputs/flutter-apk/app-release.apk`.
 Then once that's done the app can be launched automatically with `adb shell monkey -p com.example.cvdex 1`.